Nidderdale

 Gouthwaite reservoir, Nidderdale

-As a matter of convention, Nidderdale is often divided into what is arbitrarily known as "Upper Nidderdale" and "Lower Nidderdale" - lying upstream and downstream of Pateley Bridge, respectively.
+As a matter of convention, Nidderdale is often divided into what is arbitrarily known as "Upper Nidderdale" and "Lower Nidderdale" - lying upstream and downstream of Pateley Bridge respectively.

 Other Nidderdale websites

 [N.B.
-Please mention the Eagle Intermedia Yorkshire Dales website when making your enquiry.]
+Please mention the Eagle Intermedia Yorkshire Dales website when making your enquiries.]

-Return to Yorkshire Dales Main Page
+The Yorkshire Dales - Home Page

 The Yorkshire Dales